guidance-guarantee-programme/pension_guidance/content/pension_summary/take_cash.en.md

 ### Questions to ask your provider

 1. Do you offer ‘Uncrystallised Funds Pension Lump Sum’ (UFPLS)?
-2. Will you charge me a fee if I move my pot to a provider that offers this option?
+2. How much will you charge me for each lump sum I take, and are there any restrictions?
 3. Does my pot have any special features like a guaranteed annuity rate?

 {: .hide-from-screen }